This examination is being given to fill vacancies in the

 request, will consider reasonable accommodations to enable individuals with

 hired into this classification are members of a bargaining unit which is

 Insurance: San Joaquin County

 provides employees with a choice of three health plans: a Kaiser Plan, a

 Select Plan, and a Premier Plan.
 Employees pay a portion of the cost of

 employees with a choice of two dental plans: Delta Dental and United

-cost for employee only coverage in either plan; dependent coverage is available
+employee only coverage in either plan; dependent coverage is available at the

 Insurance: The County provides vision

 coverage through Vision Service Plan (VSP).
 There is no cost for employee